VojtechKursa/SortingAlgorithmsSimulator/README.md

 npm run serve
 ```

+Note that depending on your system configuration, your default browser may open and automatically navigate to the URL of the newly created server.
+**The first load may take several seconds**, because the server is started before the building of the project is finished, so the server has to wait for the building process
+to complete before it starts handling incoming requests.
+Subsequent requests should be handled instantaneously.

 #### Development server configuration

 The address and port of the development server can be configured by changing the relevant constants in the `webpack.devServer.config.ts` file in the root directory of this repository.